-MAKAI Yachts design explained
+MAKAI Catamarans design explained

-In this exclusive interview, Emanuele Rossi, Designer and Engineer at ERYD YACHT DESIGN, discusses the design philosophy behind MAKAI’s unique hulls, the distinctively Italian exterior, and sophisticated interior.
+In this exclusive interview, Emanuele Rossi, Designer and Engineer at ERYD YACHT DESIGN, discusses the catamarans design philosophy behind MAKAI’s unique hulls, the distinctively Italian exterior, and sophisticated interior.

 ERYD has a large portfolio, having worked with production builders including Expression, Garcia Yachts and AUREUS Yachts, as well as larger vessels including the BLUE DIAMOND 100, and the Bradley Power Catamaran.
 A staple of the Italian (and indeed international) design scene since 2006, Emanuele Rossi has successfully developed numerous power and sailing projects from conception to final production.
 Emanuele has ensured a clear focus on remarkable exterior lines meeting optimised performance, and interiors to wow the uninitiated.